×

 Portfolio Highlights

-The ClearBridge All Cap Growth Strategy underperformed its Russell 3000 Growth Index benchmark in the third quarter.
+The ClearBridge All Cap Growth Strategy underperformed its Russell 3000 Growth Index benchmark in the fourth quarter.
 On an absolute basis, the Strategy delivered positive contributions across four of the 10 sectors in which it was invested (out of 11 sectors total).
-The primary contributor to performance was the IT sector while the main detractors were the financials and communication services sectors.
+The primary contributor to performance was the health care sector while the main detractor was the communication services sector.

-Relative to the benchmark, stock selection and sector allocation detracted from performance.
-In particular, stock selection in communication services, IT, consumer discretionary, health care, financials and industrials and an IT underweight hurt results the most.
-Conversely, stock selection and an underweight in consumer staples contributed to performance.
+Relative to the benchmark, stock selection detracted from performance.
+In particular, stock selection in communication services and health care weighed on returns.
+Conversely, stock selection in consumer discretionary and materials contributed to performance.

-On an individual stock basis, the leading relative contributors to performance were AppLovin, Microsoft, TE Connectivity and not holding Eli Lilly and Costco Wholesale.
-The primary relative detractors were underweights to Apple, Tesla and Alphabet as well as Netflix and Vertex Pharmaceuticals.
+On an individual stock basis, the leading relative contributors to performance were Vertex Pharmaceuticals, Freeport McMoRan and Natera as well as underweights to Microsoft and Oracle.
+The primary relative detractors were Netflix and Doximity as well as an underweights to Alphabet and Apple and not holding Eli Lilly.

 Related Perspectives